Allan Crite

 Allan Rohan Crite (March 20, 1910 – September 6, 2007) was a Boston-based African American artist.
 He won several honors, such as the 350th Harvard University Anniversary Medal.

 Biography

 Crite was born in North Plainfield, New Jersey, on March 20, 1910.
 The family relocated to Massachusetts and from the age of one until his death Crite lived in Boston's South End.
 Crite's mother, Annamae, was a poet who encouraged her son to draw.
 Showing promise at a young age, he enrolled in the Children's Art Centre at United South End Settlements in Boston and graduated from the English High School in 1929.
 His father, Oscar William Crite, was a doctor and engineer, one of the first black people to earn an engineering license.

 Though he was admitted to the Yale School of Art, he chose to attend the School of the Museum of Fine Arts in Boston and graduated in 1936.
+He was a draughtsman and illustrator in the Design Department of the Charlestown Navy Yard from 1941 until 1974.

 Recognition came early as well.
-His work was first shown at New York's Museum of Modern Art in 1936.
+His work was first shown at New York's Museum of Modern Art in 1936 and his first solo show at the Boston Athaneaum in 1948.